mikl0s/anyboot/docs/project-prd.md

 ## 6. Design & UX Considerations

+*   **Environment:** Assumes a standard PC hardware environment capable of UEFI boot.
 *   **Simplicity:** The interface should guide the user clearly through the steps, abstracting complexity where possible.
-*   **Consistency:** The experience in both GUI (Chromium) and Text (Browsh) modes should be functionally equivalent, leveraging the single Next.js application base.
+*   **Consistency:** The experience in both GUI (Firefox) and Text (Browsh) modes should be functionally equivalent, leveraging the single Next.js application base.
 *   **Visual Feedback:** Provide clear indicators of progress, success, failure, and current state.
 *   **Safety Prompts:** Include clear warnings before destructive actions (partitioning) and reminders for post-install steps (driver updates).
 *   **ExFAT Partition Usability:** Ensure the Data partition is easily usable by common desktop OSes for managing ISOs and configs manually if desired.
 *   **rEFInd Theming:** Default rEFInd configuration should be clean and presentable.
 Consider including a few basic themes.
 *   **Network Accessibility:** If the `0.0.0.0` binding is enabled, provide clear instructions or feedback on how to access the UI from another device.
+*   **Network Share Access:** Provide an intuitive way to configure and access network shares if needed during the process.

 ## 7. Technical Requirements